 Newton Wellesley Hospital (NWH) Cogeneration Plant NWH is renovating its energy production facility with the intention of acquiring a much higher level of energy independence than NWH currently has.
 This will save NWH close to $1M per year and in the event of power loss, allow them to function for a much longer time than is currently possible.
 New boiler installation is a 3 phase process.
 Phase 1 began in October of 2018 and involved replacing switchgear, which are in place and ready to operate.
 Phase 2 involves replacing 3 600 horsepower high pressure boilers with new boilers, 2 at 600 HP and 1 at 350HP.
 The reduction in size from 3X600 to 2X600 and 1X350 is made possible by cogeneration, a process whereby generation of heat and power is combined.
 The waste heat used in generating power is used to heat hot water.
 The design of the new system will be complete in February of 2020.
 Designs will go out to bid in March of 2020 and it is expected that the new system will start up in February of 2021.
 Lahey Clinic in Burlington currently uses cogeneration.

 John Looney, NWH VP of Marketing, Communications and Public Affairs, and Justin Ferbert, NWH Director of Facilities, Engineering and Maintenance, were invited to speak at WAC because of concern that a new system will generate noise and emissions that will negatively impact the neighborhood.
 In contrast to Lahey Clinic, NWH is in a residential neighborhood and near an elementary school (Angier).
 Justin stated that the plant's emissions must be certified by the EPA and the State of Massachusetts Department of Environmental Protection (DEP).
+However, he did confirm that emissions at NWH will definitely increase compared to current emissions levels.
+He also stated that NWH does not plan to conduct a community impact study.
 The City of Newton issues the construction permit for the cogeneration unit.

 Several members of the Angier community expressed concern about emissions.
 Justin Ferbert agreed to return to WAC for the March 12 meeting and will provide a fact sheet with information on noise and emissions of the new facility.
 It was decided that the individuals would write to Mayor Fuller to express their concerns and to be sure they and WAC are notified when NWH applied for a special permit for cogeneration.
 It was also decided that a summary will be written up for the Angier Greensheet so that all members of the Angier community will be appraised of developments at NWH.